bidstack-group/PubguardSDK/README.md

 ## Prerequisites

-Before installing the Pubguard library you will need an application key:
+Before installing the Pubguard library you will need an application key,  please visit the [Pubguard Portal](https://dashboard.pubguard.com/) for more details.

-???
-NEED INSTRUCTION FOR GETTING THE KEY ???

 ---